OctopusDeploy/docs/docs/installation/installing-tentacles/proxy-support.md

 :::hint
 **HTTP proxies only**
-Octopus only supports the use of HTTPS proxies, there is no support for SOCKS proxies.
+Octopus supports the use of HTTP proxies with support for SSL.
+There is no support for SOCKS proxies.
+See below for details on [choosing a proxy server](#Choosing-a-proxy-server).
 :::

 ![](/docs/images/5669147/5865713.png "width=500")